viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 | **Group policy** | Computer Configuration > Administrative Templates > Windows Components > Windows AI > **Allow Recall to be enabled** |

 The **Turn off saving snapshots for Windows** policy allows you to give the users the choice to save snapshots of their screen for use with Recall.
-If snapshots were previously saved on a device, they'll be deleted when this policy is enabled.
 Administrators can't enable saving snapshots on behalf of their users.
 The choice to enable saving snapshots requires individual user opt-in consent.
+By default, snapshots won't be saved for use with Recall.
+If snapshots were previously saved on a device, they'll be deleted when this policy is enabled.
+If you set this policy to disabled, end users will have a choice to save snapshots of their screen and use Recall to find things they've seen on their device.

 | &nbsp; | Setting  |
 |---|---|